-Most commonly, this could be a sign of pancreatitis.
+In some cases, this could be a sign of pancreatitis.

 Dogs who have pancreatitis experience an inflammatory response within the organ, which may cause nausea, vomiting, and abdominal pain.

-Other possible health conditions include stomach infection, bloating, intestinal blockage (did your dog eat something it shouldn’t like a wine cork?), anus and rectal disorders, and pain in the joints.
+Other possible health conditions include stomach infection, intestinal blockage (did your dog eat something it shouldn’t like a wine cork?), anus and rectal disorders, and pain in the joints.

 When was the last time you brought your dog for a check-up?